gohugoio/hugo/content/en/functions/collections/Where.md

 {{ $futureEvents := where $events "Params.eventDate" "gt" now }}
 ```

 When working with YAML or JSON, or quoted TOML values, custom dates are strings; you cannot compare them with `time.Time` values.
 String comparisons may be possible if the custom date layout is consistent from one page to the next.
-However, to be safe, filter the pages by ranging through the collection:
+To be safe, filter the pages by ranging through the collection:

 ```go-html-template
 {{ $events := where .Site.RegularPages "Type" "events" }}